joekir/joekir.github.io/_posts/2022-07-22-why-to-be-worried-about-browser-extensions.md

 1. While a website (your kitchen store) can control where the iframe can send data, **by design** Browser Extensions are EXEMPT from this policy!!
     !["I do what I want"](/assets/i-will-do-what-i-want.gif)
-2. the extension's [content scripts](https://developer.chrome.com/docs/extensions/mv3/content_scripts/) can be loaded into any and all frames in the browser with simple bit of seemingly-innocuous config:
+2. The extension's [content scripts](https://developer.chrome.com/docs/extensions/mv3/content_scripts/) can be loaded into any and all frames in the browser with simple bit of seemingly-innocuous config:
 ```json
 {
     ...